spack/pypi-to-spack-package/README.md

 # PyPI to [Spack](https://www.github.com/spack/spack) `package.py`

 > [!WARNING]
-> This is current going through a rewrite, so readme may not apply.
+> This is currently going through a rewrite, so readme may not apply.

 ## Usage